cdapio/cdap/docs/loom-docs/source/guide/admin/ui.rst

     :figclass: align-center

-Must map to a valid image/flavor

-Below is a list of flavor specification codes commonly used by providers.
-These codes are subject to change so be sure to verify the values with the provider's system.
+Values specified in 'Providers' must map to a valid flavor on the corresponding provider.
+Below is a list of flavor identifier codes commonly used by providers.

         `OpenStack <http://docs.openstack.org/trunk/openstack-ops/content/flavors.html>`_